abpuccini/maternal-mortality-project/README.md

 ### Predictive Analysis

 ### 10-Year Forecast

+- Taking the linear regression modelThe dataset was grouped by year and the average annual MMR was calculated for 2009 to 2019 and then used in the time-series forecast to calculate the average predicted rates.
+A regression was performed by year and an R-squared of 0.74 was observed.
+Maternal mortality rate predictions were then carried out for 2020 to 2030.
+Maternal mortality rates increased slowly from 2009 to 2019 and based on the forecast continue to increase at the same pace until 2030.
+Healthy People 2030’s goal for maternal mortality rate is to reduce it to 15.7 maternal deaths per 100,000 births, however our model suggests that it will actually increase by 25% to approximately 44.
+Clearly, the forecast depends on the variables continuing their current trend for the next 10 years.
+These can obviously change, and thus, alter the trajectory of the maternal mortality rates.
+If rates of diabetes, which had the strongest correlation with MMR, were to decrease or even just maintained due to effective interventions (e.g., change in dietary habits) then it is possible that the forecast would not increase as much from 2020 to 2030.
+This also applies to changes in obesity rates, physical inactivity, health status of women, and other factors like dental visits, all of which could drastically impact MMR in the years to come

 The dataset was grouped by year and the average annual MMR was calculated for 2009 to 2019 and then used in the time-series forecast to calculate the average predicted rates.